If you’ve been thinking about going to Spain…

 3. Spaniards Love to Socialise:

-Yes, this is very accurate!
+Yes, this is very true!

 There’s always a good excuse to go out to do something.
 Thanks again to our good weather, we spend a lot of time outdoors, and always with people… family, friends, neighbours or even friends-of-friends.